sergio-nezhigay/suite/docs/nova-poshta/PHASE-1-backend-foundation.md

   const errors: string[] = [];

   if (SENDER_CONFIG.SENDER_REF.includes('YOUR_SENDER')) {
+    errors.push(
-    errors.push('SENDER_REF is not configured.
-Please update senderConfig.ts with your actual sender reference.');
+      'SENDER_REF is not configured.
+Please update senderConfig.ts with your actual sender reference.'
+    );
   }

   if (SENDER_CONFIG.SENDER_WAREHOUSE_REF.includes('YOUR_SENDER')) {
+    errors.push(
-    errors.push('SENDER_WAREHOUSE_REF is not configured.
-Please update senderConfig.ts with your actual warehouse reference.');
+      'SENDER_WAREHOUSE_REF is not configured.
+Please update senderConfig.ts with your actual warehouse reference.'
+    );
   }

   if (SENDER_CONFIG.SENDER_CONTACT_REF.includes('YOUR_SENDER')) {
+    errors.push(
-    errors.push('SENDER_CONTACT_REF is not configured.
-Please update senderConfig.ts with your actual contact reference.');
+      'SENDER_CONTACT_REF is not configured.
+Please update senderConfig.ts with your actual contact reference.'
+    );
   }

   return {
     valid: errors.length === 0,
-    errors
+    errors,
   };
 }